scriptaria/quick-express/README.md

 The project already have the ability to provide secure authentication

-    GET /auth/check/AuthTokenHere - Checks if the token is valid POST /auth/register - Creates a new user account POST /auth/login - Login in a user account with email and password POST /auth/refresh - Used to get a fresh new token
+    POST /users - Create a new user
+    POST /users/login - Login with email and password` POST /users/refresh - Get new access and refresh tokens

 ------